 I still got to see a lot of Gran Canaria, thanks to a range of excursions that I booked through Anfi Experiences.
 The program was launched this year to encourage guests to see more of Gran Canaria during their holidays.
 A range of resorts activities for kids and adults are meant to enhance the guests’ stay at the resort.

-I hope you enjoyed this post!
 Have you been to the Canary Islands?
 Which island is your favourite?

 Disclaimer: I visited Gran Canaria as part of a press trip hosted by Anfi Group.
 All opinions are my own.